A Heavy Traffic Theory of Matching Queues

-\textbf{Step 3: } Putting together the results from Step 1 and Step 2, we get that the limiting distribution of $\epsilon|\barz_\eta|$ is two-sided exponential, viz., the Laplace distribution.
-We do this by considering the following functional identity.
+Putting together the results from Step 1 and Step 2, we show that the limiting distribution of $\epsilon_\eta\barz_\eta$ is the Laplace distribution.
+To gain intuition, first consider the special case of $\chi(1)=-\chi(-1)=1$.
+We start with the following functional identity.

-Now taking expectation of these under the distribution $\barz_\eta$ and taking the limit as $\eta \to \infty$, we get,
+Now taking expectation of these under the distribution $\epsilon_\eta\barz_\eta$ and taking the limit as $\eta \to \infty$, we get,